The 48-Chromosome Bearded

 IBs.

-Originally, the tall bearded irises grown in Europe were diploids with 24 chromosomes, mostly hybrids of Iris pallida and Iris variegata.
+Originally, the tall bearded irises grown in Europe were diploids with 24 chromosomes, mostly hybrids of Iris pallida and I. variegata.
 In the early decades of the 20th century, breeders combined these diploid varieties with tetraploid species from the eastern Mediterranean.
 The result was the eventual conversion of the diploid tall beardeds to tetraploids.
 All the original color patterns were present in the new tetraploids, and novel patterns emerged as well: the tangerine bearded pinks, the luminatas, the dominant bicolors.
 The tetraploid plants were thus not only larger and more dramatic, but more varied as well.

 The creation of the modern tall beardeds also paved the way for the fertile families of medians (standard dwarf bearded) and arilbreds (C. G. White type halfbreds).